 Pleasure in Craft.
 The Germans

-We will not mention the somewhat revealing episode (I do hope I recall well) of Heinrich Heine - one of German greatest Romantic poets - and his totally puzzled reaction the first time he visited London in the first half of the 19th century, such a great city London (at that time the more powerful place in the world) though in his view an exclusively trade-oriented centre, which kind of disgusted him.
+We will not mention the somewhat revealing episode (I do hope I recall well) of Heinrich Heine – one of the greatest German Romantic poets – and his totally puzzled reaction the first time he visited London in the first half of the 19th century, such a great city London (at that time the more powerful place in the world) though in his view an exclusively trade-oriented centre, which kind of disgusted him.

-Pretty nice opposition, the German and the British, providing such a complicated insight on the German soul of Europe (not only German soul, but I do not want to be repetitive).
+Pretty nice opposition, the German and the British, providing such a complicated insight on the German soul of Europe (not only the German soul, but I do not want to be repetitive).
 An opposition that has undone Europe.
 Well, ok, today we won’t plunge into that.

 II & III.
 Maximum exs.
-Cars made in Germany (above a 1999 Porsche 996 Carrera Cabriolet, picture being taken from here) or the outstanding Deutsches Museum in Munich, Bavaria (Museum of Masterpieces in Science and Technology).
+Cars made in Germany (above a 1999 Porsche 996 Carrera Cabriolet, picture taken from here) or the outstanding Deutsches Museum in Munich, Bavaria (Museum of Masterpieces in Science and Technology).

 Here, S&T are obviously seen as potent tools capable of diminishing hunger, making life easier etc. This of course is so important, do not misunderstand me.
 Nonetheless, S&T are also seen with a work-of-art approach involving the above-mentioned devotional attitude, which is a totally different thing.
-Yes, it is a totally different thing.
-I have little doubts about it.
+Yes, it is a totally different thing, I have little doubts about it.

 It is this quality, among others, this pleasure of doing everything so well, that finally makes the Germans excellent engineers and, I would say, outstanding constructors of no matter what.